IBM/aspera-cli/docs/README.erb.md

 #### Securing passwords and secrets

-A passwords can be saved in clear in a [Option Preset](#option-preset) together with other account information (URL, username, etc...).
+A password can be saved in clear in an [Option Preset](#option-preset) together with other account information (URL, username, etc...).
 Example:

 ```bash